You may wish to reset your Microsoft Surface Hub.

 Click Update & Security.

-Click Recovery, and then click Get started.
+Click Recovery, and then, under Reset device, click Get started.

-Reset a Surface Hub from Windows Recovery Environment
+Recover a Surface Hub from the cloud

 - From the welcome screen, toggle the Surface Hub's power switch 3 times.
 Wait a few seconds between each toggle.
 See the Surface Hub Site Readiness Guide for help with locating the power switch.

 - The device should automatically boot into Windows RE.
-Select Advanced Repair.